ThatAnnoyingKid/pytestout6/README.md

 # Current problems
 I am working on fixing these problems:

-- Having the program tell you what assignment it is working on
 - Fix the RNG for score so it is not always 100%
 - Allow users start from any specific part
 - Adding in a reset function